andrew-codechimp/HA-Mastodon-Profile-Stats/README.md

 - Fill in or modify the translation and click Save.
 - Repeat for other translations.

-Mastodon Profile Stats will automatically pull in latest changes to translations every day and create a Pull Request.
-After that is reviewed by a maintainer it will be included in the next release of Battery Notes.
+GitHub will automatically pull in latest changes to translations every day and create a Pull Request.
+After that is reviewed by a maintainer it will be included in the next release of Mastodon Profile Stats.

 ### Adding a new language